libersoft-org/yellow-documentation/AMTP.md

 ## About

-The **Advanced Mail Transfer Protocol (AMTP)** is the next generation of e-mail protocol, extending beyond the traditional limitations of SMTP by supporting a broader range of communication modules, such as messages, forums, and more.
+The **Advanced Mail Transfer Protocol (AMTP)** is the next generation of e-mail protocol, extending beyond the traditional limitations of SMTP by supporting a broader range of communication modules.
 Unlike SMTP, AMTP uses more modern, efficient, and secure methods for data transfer, identification, and addressing by leveraging [**ODTP**](./ODTP.md) (Open Data Transfer Protocol).

 ### Protocol objective

-...
+- **Extensibility**: Support for communication modules for different purposes (messages, forum, social media features, etc.)
+- **Efficiency**: Utilization of WebTransport and BSON messages to reduce latency and increase throughput
+- **Security**: Secured data transfer and end-to-end encryption
+- **Universality**: Retaining the e-mail identity (user@domain.tld) while expanding functionality

 ## Architecture